How-To Avoid Prefixing Zeroes in OData NUMC Fields

 WBS element number domain

-Finally, we note that the digits that actually appear in the value are those that also appeared in the converted WBS element number L.0166.E.M.1.CE
+Finally, we note that the digits that actually appear in the value are those that also appeared in the converted WBS element number L.0166.E.M.1.CE, ie. 0, 1, 6, 6 and 1.

 Putting all this together, it seems that: